 Obviously, no one is frisking you at the door, but not having a cell phone in Sweden is tantamount to kicking baby seals.
 You just don’t do it.
 Along with Finland, Sweden is one of the most well connected countries when it comes to mobile technology.
 They do good work.
 I’m not sure what it is but the Nordic countries tend to be at the forefront of mobile technology.
 You can basically be anywhere in the country and get decent connection.
 Except for the tunnel through Stockholm Södra.
 Damn that tunnel.

 Anyway, with that in mind, it’s a good idea to get a cell phone when you get to the country.
-It makes things a lot easier when you start making friends, start searching for a job, or a place to live.
+It makes things a lot easier when you start making friends, start searching for a job, or start looking for a place to live.
 The following will give you an idea as to what kind of choices you will face.
 In the end though, only you can prevent forest fires.
 And choose your own cell phone.

 There are a few different options.
 You need to decide if you want a kontantkort or an abonnemang.
 Literally, a cash card or a subscription.
 Basically you have the choice between signing up for a contract for a set amount of time or getting a plan where you can just fill up as you go.

 Plenty of thought can be put into this.
 But it depends on how much calling you plan on doing, how much texting you plan on doing, what kind of options you want, and all that extra stuff.
 The contracts are usually for 12, 18, or 24 months.
-The pay as you go cards, (which have a name in English that I can’t think of for the life of me) come in various levels but the most common is 100 or 200 SEK.
+The pay-as-you-go cards, (which have a name in English that I can’t think of for the life of me) come in various levels but the most common is 100 or 200 SEK.
 Various plans and cards have different advantages so you need to put a little bit of thought into this.
 Or, maybe you’re like me and have a deep seated disdain for cell phones and didn’t get one until after freshman year of college.
 Then you can avoid some thought and keep it simple.

 You also need to pick a service provider.
 The big ones are Tre, which means three.
 Luckily, they use a large bubbly “3” as their logo.
 There is also, Telia, Tele2/Comviq and Telenor.
 Then there are a few smaller ones that are working hard like Halebop and Glocalnet.
 This is obviously not a complete list but gives an idea as to what you have for choices.

-For those who want to make a more informed decision, some stores, like The Phone House, will offer some information comparing the different plans.
-A handy pamphlet with options, columns, little x’s.
-It’s beautiful really.
-And should help you decide which plan will meet your needs.
 It’s important to note here that most companies will allow you to call for free to others who are using the same company.
 So Tre can call Tre for free.
 And Comviq can call Comviq or Tele2 because they are the same company.
 This is one reason it pays to stick to one of the larger carriers.
 If you already have a group of friends, check with them to see what they have.
 If you plan on communicating primarily with them, it might not be a bad idea to get the same carrier as they have.

 You also need a cell phone.
 There are plenty of options here.
 Too many options to choose from really.
 You can go obviously go to a specialty store.
 Like a Telenor store.
 Or a Tre store.
 You can also check out an electronics store like MediaMarkt, Siba, or Expert.
 Or you can go to The Phone House.
 Which is what I suggest.
 They’ve got just about everything you need.
 They have always been incredibly helpful, which you don’t always find in Swedish retail, and they tend to have pretty good prices.
 Plus, they usually have a couple of phones that have special deals tied to them so you can slide in and snag one of those.